-where $\bm{u}=(u,v,w)^T$ is a time-differentiable velocity component, and $\dBt$ is the increment of a \EM{cylindrical Wiener process \citep{DaPrato}}, whose aim is to model unresolved time-decorrelated velocity contributions.
-The {correlation} operator $\boldsymbol{\sigma}_t$ is an integral operator which {involves} a spatial convolution in the domain $\Omega$ with a user-defined \EM{symmetric}\footnote{Note that for a non-symmetric kernel, a noise with the same (Gaussian) law can be defined from a symmetric kernel associated to the symmetric square root of the covariance operator.} correlation kernel $\boldsymbol{\check{\sigma}}${, such that}
+where $\bm{u} = (u,v,w)^T$ is a time-differentiable (Lagrangian) velocity component, and $\mathrm{d}\bm{B}_t$ denotes the increment of a (cylindrical) functional Wiener process \citep{DaPrato}, which models unresolved, time-decorrelated velocity contributions.
+The operator $\boldsymbol{\sigma}_t$ is a correlation operator defined as an integral operator involving a spatial convolution over the domain $\Omega$, using a user-defined symmetric matrix-valued correlation kernel\footnote{Note that for a non-symmetric kernel, a noise with the same (Gaussian) law can be defined using a symmetric kernel associated with the symmetric square root of the covariance operator.} $\boldsymbol{\check{\sigma}}$, such that

-\EM{ where the convention of summation over repeated indices is used.} \EM{For a bounded kernel in time and space, the operator $\boldsymbol{\sigma}_t$ is Hilbert-Schmidt and the noise above can be shown to be well defined.} Associated with $\boldsymbol{\sigma}_t$, we define the (matrix) variance tensor $\mathsfbi{a}$ \EM{
+where the Einstein summation convention over repeated indices is used.
+For a kernel that is bounded in both time and space, the kernel integral operator $\boldsymbol{\sigma}_t$ is Hilbert-Schmidt and the noise defined above is well defined.
+Associated with $\boldsymbol{\sigma}_t$, we define the (matrix-valued) variance tensor $\mathsfbi{a}$ as